AWAKE IN THE HEARTLAND

 The Ecstasy of What Is

-Awake in the Heartland offers the non-dual understanding and direct approach of Advaita and Zen, grounded in the actuality of daily life with all its messiness, complexity, uncertainty, paradox, and apparent imperfection.
-Instead of reinforcing the mythology of enlightened teachers who are "very special people" up on pedestals, Joan reveals her own life with candid honesty, demolishing all ideas of how things "should" be.
+Awake in the Heartland offers a direct approach to the non-dual understanding found in Advaita and Zen, grounded in the actuality of daily life with all its messiness, complexity, uncertainty, paradox, and apparent imperfection.
+Joan reveals her own life with candid honesty, demolishing all ideas of how things "should" be.

 In this lovely book, Joan says that "every moment is a kiss."
 Every time I open and read a passage from Awake in the Heartland, I feel that I have been kissed by this sense of immediate presence.
 Thank you, Joan, for this precious gift.